dward2/BME547/Lectures/intro_to_git.md

 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos
 $ ls
-first/  gittest/
+first/  updated_ssh/
 ```
-A new subfolder is created called "gittest".
+A new subfolder is created called "updated_ssh".
 If I wanted to use a different
 name for the local folder, I could add an optional folder name after the URL.
-For example:  `git clone https://github.com/dward2/gittest.git MyGitTestRepo`
+For example:  `git clone git@github.com:dward2/updated_ssh.git ssh_example`

 You can now switch into this folder to use the repository.
 You will see that
 the "README.md" file from GitHub can now be found in your local repository.